zubizhenya/shop/README.md

 tab create a category, for example, 'smartphones'.

 * Now you can go to the main page of the project at `http://127.0.0.1:8000/bboard/'
+* Create a product and it will appear on the main page.
 * On the site you can: register new users, create/edit/delete products for sale, comment on products, create categories for products, search for products by category, name, date of creation.
 I also created pagination for the product on the site.